sbenhaim/mpls/README.md

 ## Prereqs

-- Max ([https://cycling74.com/products/max/]) or Max for Live ([https://www.ableton.com/en/live/max-for-live/])
+- Max (https://cycling74.com/products/max/) or Max for Live (https://www.ableton.com/en/live/max-for-live/)
 - Leiningen ([http://leiningen.org/])

 ## Setting Up

 Download `mpls.jar` and copy it into the java lib folder for Max.

 Mac: `/Applications/Max 6.1/Cycling '74/java/lib/`
 Windows: TODO
 Linux: TODO

 ### Doing Stuff

 Launch Max/Max4Live and create an `mxj mpls` object.

-(If you get the error message "Could not load class 'mpls', double-check if you have the `mpls.jar` in the right place.")
+(If you get the error message "Could not load class 'mpls', double-check if you have the `mpls.jar`" in the right place.
+If you still get that error, open an issue, I guess.)

 Create a `nrepl start` message box and connect it to your `mxj mpls` box.